votamrima/votamrima.github.io/_posts/2024-08-04-cissp-confidentiality.md

 ---
 layout: single
-title: "First element of the CIA Triad - Confidentiality.
-Notes"
+title: First element of the CIA Triad - Confidentiality.
+Notes
 subtitle: ""
 date: 2024-08-04 08:15:00 +0100
-background: '/image/01.jpg'
+background: /image/01.jpg
-tags: ['cissp','security']
+tags:
+  - cissp
+  - security
 ---

 {% raw %}

-Confidentiality is the first principle of the CIA Triad.
+Confidentiality is the first principle of the [CIA Triad](./2024.

 Confidentialit measures the protection of the secrecy of:
 	- data